 Structuring Your Valedictorian Speech

 After selecting your main messages and understanding the audience, structuring your valedictorian speech effectively ensures that it resonates well and maintains engagement.
-This section guides you through creating a memorable opening, organizing the body for optimal impact, and concluding with strength.

 Opening With Impact